 However, in most cases, you may not wish to do so.

-You should not store a car which has been written-off at your own property due to the Health and Safety and legal risks involved.
+You should not store a car which has been written off on your own property due to the Health and Safety and legal risks involved.

 Instead, the vehicle should be placed in secure and appropriate storage and disposed of as soon as possible.